Flight Cancellation Compensation

 Sometimes a cancellation may force you to miss your next connecting flight.
 As with other cases of cancelled flights, you could be entitled to EU flight compensation.

 Therefore, the criteria for claiming compensation for your missed flight connection are almost the same as with other cases of cancellations:

 - You were informed of the cancellation less than 14 days before your departure

 - You arrived at your final destination more than 4 hours late.
 If you were informed of the disruption between 7-14 before the flight, you need to have arrived 2 hours late.

 - The flight cancellation was not caused by any extraordinary circumstances

 There are two important considerations when connecting flights come into play.
-Firstly, the delay upon arrival at your final destination is what to determines your right to compensation.
-It does not matter the number of connections, required to arrive.
+Firstly, the delay upon arrival at your final destination is what determines your right to compensation.
+The number of connections required to arrive does not matter.
 The time frame of arrival beyond which you can claim compensation remains the same-- either two or four hours.

 Secondly, in order to be eligible for compensation for the cancellation, your tickets need to be on the same booking.
 This makes the airline responsible for your timely arrival at your final destination.

 In contrast, if your tickets are on different reservations, the airline would only have the obligation to help you reach your next intermediate stop.
 From their perspective, the cancellation would have nothing to do with your next flight.
 The airline does not see it all of your flights as belonging to one trip, unless they are on the same reservation.

 The easiest way to find out if your tickets are on the same booking is to check the booking confirmation number printed on your boarding passes.
 If they match, you could claim compensation for your cancelled flight.

 If your flight is cancelled, try to contact the airline—either by phone or at their desk— as soon as possible and ask for a replacement flight.
 This can greatly improve your chances of finding an alternate flight within the smallest time frame.